 How do I disable insecure rejoin?

-Once the Hub is rebooted, you can continue to use your SmartThings system as normal.
+Once you have disabled insecure rejoin, you can continue to use your SmartThings Hub as normal.
 Simply keep an eye out for ZigBee devices that may become unresponsive.

 Does this affect all Hubs?